iamtheblackunicorn/Libertas/README.markdown

 Since I saw that governments and social media companies are de-platforming or outright cancelling people for uttering controversial views or views that do not fit in with the mainstream narrative of lies and deceit, I thought I'd create a social network that lets anyone say whatever they want, anywhere.
 You can do on here whatever the hell you want.
 I will not step in your way and should this become larger, neither will anyone else.

+## TRY IT :test_tube:

+You can find a live deployed version of the social network [here](blvckuncrn.pythonanywhere.com).

 ## SETTING UP :hammer:

 ### Requirements :school_satchel: